building-tools/better-build/README.md

 ```
 betterbuild.player.mode
 ```
-The permission to use the /build and /clip command.
+The permission to use the /build command.

 ```
 betterbuild.player.speed